forbconly/Family/family_data.md

 •	Comes from a business family dealing in Gold and Silver ornaments.
 •	Met Yamini during their MBA in Kota.
 •	Is a banker and has lived in Jodhpur, Ahmedabad, and Jaipur.
 •	Owns and loves to ride a Bullet motorbike.
+Thats why he is called as Bullet Raja of the family.
 •	Likes to travel to Thailand on solo trips.
 Personality: Quick-witted, loves partying with friends, his jokes are often linked to movies and memes, shares friendly banter with Yamini on the family WhatsApp group.
- --- PERSON END ---
+---Person Ends---

---- PERSON START ---
+---Person Start---
 Name: Vineet Khandelwal (alias Vicky)
 Born: June 16, 1985
 Location: Kota